-The Secretary of State has approved a series of documents that give practical guidance about how to meet the requirements of the Building Regulations 2010 for England.
+The Welsh Ministers have approved a series of documents that give practical guidance about how to meet the requirements of the Building Regulations 2010 for Wales.
 Approved documents give guidance on each of the technical parts of the regulations and on regulation 7 (see the back of this document).